Chemoprevention in breast cancer

 We can state that, with all these new knowledge in genetics and molecular biology two challenges arise: first, look for immunological mechanisms capable of counteract the disease development and second; predict the risks that may have certain populations with a genetic predisposition to breast cancer; in order to perform chemoprevention in this specific group.

 For all this, a multidisciplinary management is imperative who takes into account at all times, social, ethical and legal variables.
-It cannot be ignored that in many cases for this risk population; it is possible that a malignant tumor never appears and these individuals may be unnecessarily exposed to psychological traumas that could affect their personal, family and social life.
+It cannot be ignored that in many cases for this risk population; it is possible that a malignant tumor never appears.
+These individuals may be unnecessarily exposed to psychological traumas that could affect their personal, family and social life.

 What is chemoprevention?